Hundred Years' Croatian–Ottoman War: Interregnum period

-The Cetin Charter from 1 January 1527 which confirms the election of Ferdinand Habsburg on position of king of Croatia.
-The charter shows seals of most distinguished Croatian nobles as well as seal of Croatia.
+The Cetin Charter from 1 January 1527 which confirmed the election of Ferdinand Habsburg as king of Croatia.
+The charter shows seals of the most distinguished Croatian nobles as well as the seal of Croatia.

-In 1526, Ottoman forces led by Sultan Suleiman the Magnificent decisively defeated Hungarian army led by King Louis II at the battle of Mohács, which led to the collapse of Kingdom of Hungary.
+In 1526, Ottoman forces led by Sultan Suleiman the Magnificent decisively defeated a Hungarian army led by King Louis II at the battle of Mohács, which led to the collapse of the Kingdom of Hungary.
 Louis, who had no heir, died in battle.
-In ensuing interregnum Croatia and Hungary became disputed territories between Ferdinand I of the House of Habsburg, and John Zápolya, Voivode of Transylvania.
+In the ensuing interregnum Croatia and Hungary became disputed territories between Ferdinand I of the House of Habsburg, and John Zápolya, Voivode of Transylvania.
 Most of the Croatian nobles backed Ferdinand.
 On 1 January 1527, the Croatian Parliament assembled in Cetingrad and unanimously elected Ferdinand as King of Croatia.

 Although on election of Cetin, Ferdinand Habsburg pledged to provide both financial and military aid to Croatian nobility who elected him, in reality he soon turned out to be unable to fully keep his promises.
 Croatian nobility continuously asked him to invest in both reconstruction of fortifications on the borderlands towards the Ottoman Empire and send actual troops to man them.
-They usually argued that by defending Croatia, Ferdinand actually defends the Holy Roman Empire from the Ottoman incursions.
-At one point Croatians even pointed to the possibility of switching sides and actually allowing Ottoman armies freely pass through Croatia in order to attack the Holy Roman Empire.
+They usually argued that by defending Croatia, Ferdinand actually defended the Holy Roman Empire from the Ottoman incursions.
+At one point Croatians even pointed to the possibility of switching sides and actually allowing Ottoman armies to freely pass through Croatia in order to attack the Holy Roman Empire.
 Ferdinand, however, who firstly invested most of his forces in civil war against Zapolya, could only offer limited help before the civil war with Zapolya was resolved.

 Habsburg period

 Ottoman advances during interregnum

-As the civil war for the Hungarian crown between Ferdinand Habsburg and John Zapolya raged, the Ottomans used the instabilities to further capture Croatian forts in Obrovac, Udbina, Komić and Mrsinj and by which they asserted their control over entire Krbava county and made ground for further advances to Lika.
-By April 1529, ban of Croatia Ivan Karlović wrote in his letters that the Ottoman cavalry had overrun Lika and Krbava, making them a staging ground for further attacks on Croatia and Carniola two years later.
+As the civil war for the Hungarian crown between Ferdinand Habsburg and John Zapolya raged, the Ottomans used the instabilities to further capture Croatian forts in Obrovac, Udbina, Komić and Mrsinj, by which they asserted their control over the entire Krbava county and made ground for further advances to Lika.
+By April 1529, the ban of Croatia Ivan Karlović wrote in his letters that the Ottoman cavalry had overrun Lika and Krbava, making them a staging ground for further attacks on Croatia and Carniola two years later.

 Jajce fell in 1528, Požega in 1536, Klis fell in 1537, Nadin and Vrana in 1538, moving the Croatian-Ottoman border to the line, roughly, Požega-Bihać-Velebit-Zrmanja-Cetina.